Collapse of the mean curvature flow for isoparametric submanifolds in non-compact symmetric spaces: Proofs of Theorems A and B

 We have ${\rm grad}\,\rho_{\widetilde{\sigma}}=X^{\widetilde{\sigma}}$.
 Also, it follows from $m_i^+\geq m_i^-$ and $c_i^+=c_i^-$ ($i\in I^R_-$) that

 Thus we cannot conclude whether $\rho$ is downward convex or not bacause of the existence of the third term in the right-hand side of this relation.
-From this reason, in the statement of Theorem B, we cannot weaken the condition that $F_{\it l}$ is one-point set to the condition in the statement (i) of Theorem A.
+Hence, in Theorem B, we cannot weaken the condition that $F_{\it l}$ is a one-point set to the condition in the statement of Theorem A.